kizito9898/IT-Documentation/Intune/Device-Enrollment.md

 - **Download Windows 11 ISO
 - **Create a VM with atleast 4GB RAM ,2vCPUs and 64GB Disk.
 - **Install Windows 11 and during the Windows set up, you get a prompt to log in with your work account.
-- **Access work or school account and Enter the work email address ( created in M 365 admin)
+- **Access work or school account and Enter the work email address ( created in Microsoft 365 admin)
+- **Enter password and passes MFA